facebookresearch/vector_db_id_compression/README.md

 We assume that Faiss is installed via Conda and that the Faiss headers are available in the `$CONDA_PREFIX/include` directory.
 We also assume that [swig](https://swig.org/) is installed (it is available in conda).

-The compilation is piloted via makefiles.
+The compilation is piloted via makefiles (that are written for Linux).
 Make should be run in 3 subdirectories:
 ```